Sports Medical Science Center

 359 Otsuka, Hachioji-shi, Tokyo 192-0395

-Hachioji Campus Sports Medicine Center Building
+Hachioji Campus Sports Medical Science Center Building

 Transportation to Hachioji Campus